 It can also be much easier to show what needs to be done in an image or video rather than trying to type out instructions – a 30 second screencast can explain what to do by showing the audience, rather than spending 500+ words and multiple screenshots trying to describe it.

 The same goes for supporting documents, such as forms that need to be completed.
 If you attach them to a task ready to go, you’re far more likely to have people stick to your procedure and complete it fully rather than cutting corners and skipping straight to the next step.

 Include any relevant resources

 Whether you list further reading for one or more of the topics you’ve covered (ebooks, useful articles, etc) or you note the sources you got your information from, it’s a good idea to include any relevant resources at the end of your procedure.
-That way any curious party can go further and improve their skills of their own accord if they want to.
+That way any curious party can go further and improve their skills if they want to.

-I’d also recommend you include links to (or at least mentions of) your other related procedures so that everyone can easily navigate your company’s infrastructure.
+I’d also recommend you include links to your other related procedures so that everyone can easily navigate your company’s infrastructure.
 That way if someone can’t find the procedure they’re looking for (or forget where it is), they can locate it through any of your other related procedures.

 Check that the procedure is accurate